medplum/medplum/packages/docs/docs/auth/user-management-guide/user-management-guide.md

 To _invite_ a user as an admin in the app, please see the [Invite a User docs](https://www.medplum.com/docs/app/invite).

-Promoting a user to admin can also be done programatically.
+Promoting a user to admin can also be done programmatically.
 To do so, you will need to update the user's `ProjectMembership`.

 <Tabs groupId="language">
   <TabItem value="ts" label="Typescript">